mjucker/MiMA/docs/README.md

 # MiMA
-Model of an idealized Moist Atmosphere: Intermediate-complexity General Circulation Model with interactive water vapor and full radiation.
+Model of an idealized Moist Atmosphere

+MiMA is an intermediate-complexity General Circulation Model with interactive water vapor and full radiation.

 This model is based on the gray radiation model of [Frierson, Held, and Zurita-Gotor, JAS (2006)](http://journals.ametsoc.org/doi/abs/10.1175/JAS3753.1).
 In fact, it even includes that exact model with a namelist switch flag.
 The major development step of MiMA is the replacement of the gray radiation scheme with a full radiative transfer code.
 For maximum portability and generality, that radiative transfer code is the Rapid Radiative Transfer Model [RRTM](http://rtweb.aer.com/rrtm_frame.html), developed by AER, and described in the references below.